brandur/sorg/content/passages-drafts/002-japan.md

 given a master key by the _ryokan_ (a traditional Japanese inn) where they're staying and travel up and down the street visiting each one.
-Most are clothed only in _yukata_ robes, with _geta_ sandals clacking against the stone as they make their slow journeys.
-It's said to be good fortune to make it to all nine of the baths in one day.
+Most are clothed only in _yukata_ robes, and their _geta_ sandals clack loudly against the stone as they make their slow journeys.
+It's said to be good fortune to relax in all nine of the baths in one day.

 ![Shibu Onsen](/assets/passages/002-japan/shibu-onsen@2x.jpg)